The New Default. Your hub for building smart, fast, and sustainable AI software

 ├─ package.json

-The LLM provided a reasonable project structure and created register/login endpoints with password hashing logic (which it wasn’t asked directly to make, but the project must function).
+The LLM produced a reasonable project structure and, without being asked directly, created register/login endpoints with password hashing logic – correctly reasoning that the application needs authentication to function.

 Step 4: HTTP Client Generation